 China and other key developing countries must participate for any global carbon deal to succeed, but they make a strong case for a free pass.
 What can be done?
 This column says that they could commit now to accept pre-specified future emission reduction targets in order to effectively address these concerns.

-Jaime de Melo, Nicole A. Mathys, Jean-Marie Grether 28 November 2009
+Jaime de Melo, Nicole A. Mathys, Jean-Marie Grether, Saturday, November 28, 2009

 The “pollution haven” view asserts that globalisation draws industries to countries with lax environmental regulation.
 This column presents evidence that that the major polluting industries are not very footloose and that changes in emissions through the relocation of activities are relatively small.
 The growth of trade itself, however, is likely to contribute to growing emissions associated with transport.

-Jean-Marie Grether, Nicole A. Mathys 21 November 2009
+Jean-Marie Grether, Nicole A. Mathys, Saturday, November 21, 2009

 What is the geographical distribution of CO2 emissions?
 This column identifies the Earth’s “polluting centre of gravity” since 1970.
 It is heading east faster than GDP, which suggests that Asian production is getting more carbon-intensive.

 Jisun Kim, Gary Clyde Hufbauer, Friday, October 17, 2008

 US climate change policy seems likely to include border measures to address competitiveness concerns.
 This column warns against such measures, arguing that they will do little to protect US industries, expose the US to retaliatory trade restrictions, and significantly burden the global trading system.
 The US would be better served by addressing its competitiveness concerns in international negotiations.